lars-sh/parent/README.md

 `parent-pom.create-travis-yml` handles if the projects `.travis.yml` file should be generated.
 Set to `false` if the file should not be created or overwritten.
 Default value is `true`.

+`eclipse.compiler.codegen.methodParameters` configures Eclipse to respect the value specified for `maven.compiler.parameters`.
+Values can be `generate` or `do not generate`.
+Default value: `do not generate`, except if property `maven.compiler.parameters` equals `true`.

+`eclipse.compiler.javadoc` is meant to be used by child POMs to configure if Eclipse should validate JavaDoc comments.
+Values can be `enabled` or `disabled`.
+Default value: `enabled`

 `eclipse.compiler.missingNonNullByDefaultAnnotation` is meant to be used by child POMs to configure if Eclipse should enforce @NonNullByDefault annotations on every package.
 Values can be `error`, `warning`, `info` or `ignore` (disabled).
 Default value: `warning`

 `eclipse.compiler.nonnull.secondary` is meant to be used by child POMs to configure secondary @NonNull annotations that Eclipse should handle.
 Multiple values must be separated by comma.
 Default value: *empty*